yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## iOS

 App SHALL invoke iOS {{iOS.method.openUrl}} method with options {{iOS.option.universalLinksOnly}} which ensures URLs must be universal links and have an app configured to open them.
-Otherwise the method returns false in completion.success
+Otherwise the method returns false in completion.success.

 # Security Considerations

+## Embedded User Agents

+{{RFC8252}} in its Security Considerations [https://www.rfc-editor.org/rfc/rfc8252.html#section-8.12], advises against *embedded user agents*.
+The main concern named is preventing keystroke recording of end-user's credentials such as usernames and passwords.

+This risk does not apply to this draft as *Client App* acts as User Agent only for the purpose of flow redirection, and does not interact with end-user's credentials in any way.

 ## OAuth request forgery and manipulation